boostorg/hana/doc/tutorial.md

 auto use = hana::transform(types, hana::metafunction<legacy>);
 @endcode

+However, note that not all type-level computations can be lifted as-is with the tools provided by Hana.
+For example, `std::extent` can't be lifted because it requires non-type template parameters.
+Since there is no way to deal with non-type template parameters uniformly in C++, one must resort to using a hand-written function object specific to that type-level computation:

+@snippet example/tutorial/type.cpp extent

+In practice, however, this should not be a problem since the vast majority of type-level computations can be lifted easily.
 Finally, since metafunctions provided by the `<type_traits>` header are used so frequently, Hana provides a lifted version for every one of them.
 Those lifted traits are in the `hana::traits` namespace, and they live in the `<boost/hana/ext/std/type_traits.hpp>` header:

 @snippet example/tutorial/type.cpp traits